gwizard/gwizard/README.md

 We will try to cover some design questions.

 ### Another framework?
 It really isn't.
-GWizard is just a tiny bit of glue holding together
+GWizard is just a tiny bit of glue holding together excellent components written by other people.
+There are fewer lines of actual code in this project than there are lines of text in the README files.

 ### What's wrong with Dropwizard?
 Isn't there a Guice module for DW?
 We like DW; as opinionated developers, it's a pleasure to find an opinionated framework which shares most of our opinions.
-We just wish it had _one more_ opinion - dependency injection (of any flavor) would have cut out a lot of of the boilerplate in Dropwizard.
+We just wish it had _one more_ opinion - dependency injection (of any flavor) would have cut out most of the boilerplate in Dropwizard;
-"Bag" objects like Environment and Bootstrap could disappear from the API footprint entirely.
+"bag" objects like Environment and Bootstrap could disappear from the API footprint entirely.
 Aside from that:

 * Jersey2 does not play nicely with Guice (see below).